xinglin-zhao/scala-style-guide/README.md

   def perfSensitiveMethod(): Unit = {
     var i = 0
     while (i < 1000000) {
-      field1  // This might invoke a virtual method call field2  // This is just a field access i += 1
+      field1  // This might invoke a virtual method call. field2  // This is just a field access. i += 1
     }
   }